 Complete Security and Compliance Setup

-Scope: Magento Open Source/Adobe Commerce 2.4+.
+Magento Open Source/Adobe Commerce 2.4+.
 This tutorial covers platform configuration and operational best practices.
 It is not legal advice.
 Consult your QSA/legal counsel for PCI DSS, GDPR/CCPA compliance requirements.

 Why This Tutorial Matters

-This tutorial gives you a proven, step-by-step process to harden your Magento store, reduce fraud/bot traffic, and align with PCI and privacy expectations—without needing deep developer skills.
+This tutorial gives you a proven, step-by-step process to harden your Magento store, reduce fraud/bot traffic, and align with PCI and privacy expectations - without needing deep developer skills.

 Business Impact: Reduce fraud and account takeover risk, avoid compliance fines, and protect revenue by hardening your store against common attacks.